blockchain/My-Wallet-V3-Frontend/README.md

     coffee server-dist.coffee

+index.html should be cached using If-Modified-Since or etag.
+The assets which contain a hash of their content should be cached forever.
+The remaining assets (e.g. beep.wav and images): unsure.

 ## Dependencies

 * MyWallet: use `git pull` inside `assets/js/mywallet` to get the latest version.
 The tests use a mock for MyWallet, so you need to manually test if everything still works, including all edge cases.